Zentelio/Documentation/docs/index.md

 ## How Zentelio works

 Zentelio is designed to eliminate the need for complex programming in the initial stages of a project.
-Although it is based on Java, its core functionality relies on Json schemas for components, Yaml for configurations and properties, and ZScript, which extends Json capabilities by enabling script execution within Json schemas.
+Although it is based on Java and Rust, its core functionality relies on Json schemas for components, Yaml for configurations and properties, and ZScript, which extends Json capabilities by enabling script execution within Json schemas.

 Unlike traditional frameworks that are integrated directly into a project, Zentelio is installed as standalone software.
 It offers commands that facilitate various actions, such as generating a project, compiling it, executing workflows, and more.